tinne26/ggfnt-fonts/graybit/README.md

 Named glyphs:
 - `"notdef"`, also mapped to `\uE000` for accessibility.
 - TODO: expose all the special characters for buttons?
-Probably yes.
+Maybe...

 Rewrite rules:
 - `<3` will translate to ❤, and `</3` to 💔.